We asked our Agile Coaches:

 - get information about our team performance to gain new insights and foster learning within the Scrum team (data not for management, more for team learning)

 First of all, the shared understanding from a proper refinement is the most important outcome while the corresponding estimation is more like an easy by-product to validate this point has already been reached.
-Once present, estimations can be useful to help us figure out how much we can fit into a Sprint, how long a certain task should take, or - most importantly - to get a rough forecast for mid- and long-term release planning.
+Once present, estimations can be useful to help us figure out how much we can fit into a Sprint, how long a certain task should take, or - most importantly - to get a rough forecast for mid-term and long-term release planning.
 As a Scrum Master, I always follow the rule to make estimations more abstract or even remove them from the process if they were being used to put pressure on the team or - even worse - on individuals to avoid this destructive misuse.

 There is nothing in the Manifesto for Agile Software Development requiring you to estimate.
 So consequently not all frameworks and methodologies require you to estimate.
 There is even a whole zero-estimates movement.
-(As further note: The 2020 version of the Scrum guide also no longer explicitly mandates Product Backlog Items to be estimated.)
+(As a further note: The 2020 version of the Scrum guide also no longer explicitly mandates Product Backlog Items to be estimated.)

 - get an estimate on what amount of work could be finished in the next few weeks (do not extrapolate beyond that based on the estimates)